IslamFadl/swissmetro-sensitivity-analysis/README.md

 Sensitivity Analysis of Mobility Modes Using Cost and Time
 =================================

 This repository contains a self‑contained analysis to the sensitivity of mobility and transportation modes based on chages in duration and cost of transport mode.
 The goal is to estimate a discrete choice (multinomial logit) model using the provided Swissmetro dataset and to perform a sensitivity analysis on how customers react to changes in travel time and costs.
-The goal is to visualise how modal market shares change when the attributes of each transport option are varied.
+The goal is to visualise how modal market shares change when the attributes of each transport options are varied.

 ## Problem context

-The analysis could help make transparent and fare structures for public transportion.
+The analysis could help make transparent and fair structures for public transportation.
 A logit‑model example is supplied alongside a dataset.
 The first segment is to run this model and use its estimated values to conduct a sensitivity analysis on time and cost.
 The first solution depends on the `biogeme` package, while the second solution re‑implements the logit estimation using SciPy.